Didier Agathe: Raith Rovers

-At the end of his contract with Montpellier, Agathe travelled to England in 1999 to try and find a club to continue his professional career.
+At the end of his contract with Montpellier, Agathe travelled to England in 1999 to try to find a club to continue his professional career.
 He had a successful trial with Stockport County, but the move fell through when he failed the medical.
 He was then introduced to agent Willie McKay who persuaded Agathe to try finding a club in Scotland.
 McKay took him to Kirkcaldy, where local club Raith Rovers were looking for a striker having lost their first four games of the season.
 Although he had never played a competitive game as a forward, Agathe told Raith Rovers manager John McVeigh that he had, and he scored twice in a bounce game against the first team.
 He then played days later against Airdrie as a trialist, and scored a hat-trick.
 He went on to play over 30 games for Raith that season, scoring seven times.